 The regridding occurs in 3D to avoid problems with periodicity and with the pole singularity.
 This application supports four options for handling the pole region (i.e. the empty area above the top row of the source grid or below the bottom row of the source grid).
-The first option is to leave the pole region empty ("-p none"), in this case if a destination point lies above or below the top row of the source grid, it will fail to map, yielding an error.
+The first option is to leave the pole region empty ("-p none"), in this case if a destination point lies above or below the top row of the source grid, it will fail to map, yielding an error (unless "-i" is specified).
 With the next two options, the pole region is handled by constructing an artificial pole in the center of the top and bottom row of grid points and then filling in the region from this pole to the edges of the source grid with triangles.
-The pole is located at the average of the position of the points surrounding it, but moved outward to be at the same radius as the rest of the points in the grid.
-The difference between these two artificial pole options is what value is used at the pole.
-The default pole option ("-p all") sets the value at the pole to be the average of the values of all of the grid points surrounding the pole.
+The pole is located at the average of the position of the points surrounding it, but moved outward to be at the same radius as the rest of the pole.
 For the other option ("-p N"), the user chooses a number N from 1 to the number of source grid points around the pole.
 For each destination point, the value at the pole is then the average of the N source points surrounding that destination point.
 For the last pole option ("-p teeth") no artificial pole is constructed, instead the pole region is covered by connecting points across the top and bottom row of the source Grid into triangles.
-As this makes the top and bottom of the source sphere flat, for a big enough difference between the size of the source and destination pole regions, this can still result in unmapped destination points.
+As this makes the top and bottom of the source sphere flat, for a big enough difference between the size of the source grid into triangles.

+and destination pole regions, this can still result in unmapped destination points.
 Only pole option "none" is currently supported with the conservative interpolation method (i.e. "-m conserve").